-Estimating the sulfuric acid production from Equation 4-1 requires knowledge of the mass rate of $SO_2$ generated.
+Estimating the sulfuric acid production from Equation 4-1 requires knowledge of the mass rate of SO_2 generated.
 This rate is designated as E2 in Equation 4-1.
 As noted previously, the value of E2 can be estimated from either (a) the EPA CEMS data, or (b) calculated from the coal burn data (EPA, 1995a).

-CEMS can directly quantify the annual $SO_2$ production rate, in tons/year of $SO_2$ .
-However, it may be necessary to correct for stack geometry in deriving E2.
-The user should check with their CEMS operator, as the bias corrections may already be taken care of in the instrument software.
-If CEMS SO2 data are used, the factor E2 is defined by the following equation:
+If the CEMs data are used to directly quantify the annual SO2 production rate in tons/year of SO_2 , it may be necessary to correct for stack geometry, depending on the measurement method used.
+The user should check with their CEMs operator to obtain the bias correction factors, or the bias corrections may already be taken care of in the instrument software.